Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

    <version>0.1.0-SNAPSHOT</version>
 </dependency>
 ```
-Having done so the `@GenerateElementTemplates` annotation needs to be added to a Miranum Worker method.
+Having done so, the `@GenerateElementTemplates` annotation needs to be added to a Miranum Worker method.
 The properties shown below are required when adding the annotation:
 ```java
 @Worker(type = "doSomething")